mrange/ItsMyLife/README.md

 To have something to render I need the game of life state.
 The state is a grid of cells where each cell is a byte where 0 means dead and 1 to 255 is the age of an alive cell.

+Then I override `Control.Render` and through the `DrawingContext` draws alot of rectangles on screen.

 ```fsharp
 type ItIsMyLifeControl () =
   class